linaro-its/sd-webhook-framework/README.md

 - Organization change on a ticket (`ORGCHANGE`)
 - Status change on a ticket (`TRANSITION`)
 - Assignment change on a ticket (`ASSIGNMENT`)

-The first three actions are triggered by Service Desk webhooks.
-The last two actions are triggered by a Jira webhook.

 Each *request type* has its own code file.
 The main code loads the code file appropriate to the ticket being handled.